Make-School-Courses/MOB-2.2-Game-Development/Lessons/01-Intro-iOS-Game-Development/assignments/frame_rates.md

 It it takes too long to update and render a frame of your game, SpriteKit can decide to call your  `update(_:)` method less often, and the frame rate will decrease.

 ## Device Support
 Some physical iOS devices can easily support your game at 60 fps.
-But less-powerful devices &mdash; including the Simulator &mdash; cannot support that frame rate.
+But less-powerful devices, including the Simulator, cannot support that frame rate.

 The Simulator runs on a Mac, which has a faster CPU and much more memory than an iPhone or iPad.
 But Macs have very slow GPUs and as such are extremely slow at simulated rendering.
 So you can’t count on accurate performance measurements from the Simulator on your Mac.